-The Nursing faculty accepts the vision, mission and core values of Cayuga Community College, and functions within this framework.
-We believe that
+The nursing faculty accepts the vision, mission and core values of the institution and functions within its framework.
+We believe that:

-- Humans are unique, integrated beings possessing physical and psychosocial needs.
-They are continuously interacting with their environments, thereby influencing their level of wellness.
-They are entitled to respect for their preferences, values and needs.
+- Humans possess diverse, integrated, and individualized physical and psychosocial needs.
+They continuously interact with their environment influencing their level of wellness.
+All humans deserve respect for their preferences, values and needs.

-- Health is a state in which humans experience physical and psychosocial well-being and are capable of meeting their needs.
-Illness is a state in which stressors adversely affect the human ability to meet needs.
-Health promotion is essential to an individual’s well-being.
+- Health is a lifelong process of change in which humans experience physical and psychosocial well-being.
+Illness impacts the ability to meet needs.
+Health promotion is essential to an individual's well-being, safety, and self-care management.

 - Education is a continuous, dynamic process of cognitive, psychomotor, and affective development.
 It incites the formation of knowledge, skills and attitudes vital to effective self-direction and professional growth.
-The education process improves the learner’s ability to think critically, to reason and form judgments, and to assess, analyze and resolve problems.
-The learner is essential to the success of this process, and as such should be offered an opportunity to develop to his/her maximum potential.
 The nursing faculty and students develop a collaborative relationship to facilitate and evaluate learning.
-Nursing education is specifically designed to prepare a competent entry-level registered professional nurse.
+The learner is essential to the success of this process.
+Each learner is accountable and responsible in his or her knowledge and application of the art and science of nursing.
+Nursing education is designed to prepare a competent entry-level registered professional nurse.

 Nursing Program Outcomes